History of painting: Filipino

 Filipinos began creating paintings in the European tradition during the 17th-century Spanish period.
-The earliest of these paintings were Church frescoes, religious imagery from Biblical sources, as well as engravings, sculptures and lithographs featuring Christian icons and European nobility.
-Most of the paintings and sculptures between the 19th, and 20th century produced a mixture of religious, political, and landscape art works, with qualities of sweetness, dark, and light.
-Early modernist painters such as Damián Domingo was associated with religious and secular paintings.
-The art of Juan Luna and Félix Hidalgo showed a trend for political statement.
-Artist such as Fernando Amorsolo used post-modernism to produce paintings that illustrated Philippine culture, nature, and harmony.
-While other artists such as Fernando Zóbel used realities and abstract on his work.
+The earliest of these paintings were Church frescoes and religious imagery from Biblical sources as well as engravings, sculptures and lithographs featuring Christian icons and European nobility.
+Most of the paintings and sculptures between the 19th and 20th century were a mixture of religious, political, and landscape artwork, with qualities of sweetness, dark, and light.
+Early modernist painters such as Damián Domingo were associated with religious and secular paintings.
+The art of Juan Luna and Félix Hidalgo showed a trend toward political statement.
+Artists such as Fernando Amorsolo used post-modernism to produce paintings that illustrated Philippine culture, nature, and harmony.
+Other artists such as Fernando Zóbel used reality and abstraction in their work.

 Western

 Egypt, Greece and Rome

 Ancient Egypt, a civilization with very strong traditions of architecture and sculpture (both originally painted in bright colours) also had many mural paintings in temples and buildings, and painted illustrations on papyrus manuscripts.
 Egyptian wall painting and decorative painting is often graphic, sometimes more symbolic than realistic.
 Egyptian painting depicts figures in bold outline and flat silhouette, in which symmetry is a constant characteristic.
 Egyptian painting has close connection with its written language – called Egyptian hieroglyphs.
 Painted symbols are found amongst the first forms of written language.
 The Egyptians also painted on linen, remnants of which survive today.
 Ancient Egyptian paintings survived due to the extremely dry climate.
 The ancient Egyptians created paintings to make the afterlife of the deceased a pleasant place.
 The themes included journey through the afterworld or their protective deities introducing the deceased to the gods of the underworld.
 Some examples of such paintings are paintings of the gods and goddesses Ra, Horus, Anubis, Nut, Osiris and Isis.
 Some tomb paintings show activities that the deceased were involved in when they were alive and wished to carry on doing for eternity.
 In the New Kingdom and later, the Book of the Dead was buried with the entombed person.
 It was considered important for an introduction to the afterlife.

 To the north of Egypt was the Minoan civilization centered on the island of Crete.
 The wall paintings found in the palace of Knossos are similar to that of the Egyptians but much more free in style.
 Mycenaean Greece, beginning around 1600 BC, produced similar art to that of Minoan Crete.
 Ancient Greek art during the Greek Dark Age became far less complex, but the renewal of Greek civilization throughout the Mediterranean during Archaic Greece brought about new forms of Greek art with the Orientalizing style.